List of number-one hits of 2025 (Germany)

+Oimara's "Wackelkontakt" became the best-performing single of 2025, while Taylor Swift's (pictured) The Life of a Showgirl became the best-performing album of the year.

 The GfK Entertainment charts are record charts compiled by GfK Entertainment on behalf of the German record industry.
 They include the "Single Top 100" and the "Album Top 100" chart.
 The chart week runs from Friday to Thursday, and the chart compilations are published on Tuesday for the record industry.
 The entire top 100 singles and top 100 albums are officially released the following Friday by GfK Entertainment.
 The charts are based on weekly physical and digital sales and streams of singles and albums, as well as the amount of airplay the songs receive on German radio stations.